brycewray/hugo-site/content/posts/2022/02/gems-in-rough-14.md

 ---
 #layout: singlepost
 title: "Gems in the rough #14"
-#subtitle: "Some recent items from the SSG front"
 description: "Full-time Eleventy, variables in Hugo, learning from a nice tweet, using web fonts with internal CSS."
 author: Bryce Wray
 date: 2022-02-18T12:36:00-06:00